risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 (2 rows)
 ```

 ## About RisingWave Standalone Mode

 RisingWave Standalone Mode is meant to be a simple Deployment Mode of RisingWave, designed to be minimal, easy to install and configure.

-In contrast to other deployment modes, for instance [Docker Compose](/deploy/risingwave-docker-compose.md) or [Kubernetes](/deploy/risingwave-kubernetes.md), RisingWave Standalone Mode starts the cluster as a single process.
+In contrast to other deployment modes, for instance [Docker Compose](/deploy/risingwave-docker-compose.md) or [Kubernetes](/deploy/risingwave-kubernetes.md),
+RisingWave Standalone Mode starts the cluster as a single process.
+This means that services like `compactor`, `frontend`, `compute` and `meta` will all be embedded in this process.

+For the State Store, we will use the embedded `LocalFs` Object Store, so there will be no need for an external service like `minio` or `s3`.

+For the Meta Store, we will use the embedded `SQLite` database, so there will be no need for an external service like `etcd`.

-The RisingWave Standalone Mode will store its data in the Local File System, in `~/risingwave` by default.
+The RisingWave Standalone Mode will store its data in `~/risingwave` by default.
 This includes both `Metadata` and `State Data`.

 For a batteries-included setup, with `monitoring` tools and external services like `kafka` fully included, you can use [Docker Compose](/deploy/risingwave-docker-compose.md) instead.
 If you would like to setup these external services manually, you may check out RisingWave's [Docker Compose](https://github.com/risingwavelabs/risingwave/blob/main/docker/docker-compose.yml), and run these services using the same configurations.

 ## Configuring RisingWave Standalone Mode

+RisingWave Standalone's instance can run without any configuration.
+However, there are some options available to customize the instance.

 The main options which new users may require would be the state store directory (`--state-store-directory`) and in-memory mode (`--in-memory`).